 What is advocacy marketing/advocate marketing?

 Advocacy marketing uses a brand’s most enthusiastic and loyal customers to spread the word about the brand or its products.
-Advocates typically choose to share on their own, simply because of how much they like the business, and their enthusiasm and excitement motivates others to check out the brand or product for themselves.
+Advocates typically choose to share on their own, simply because of how much they love the business, and their enthusiasm and excitement motivates others to check out the brand or product for themselves.

 Why are brand advocates important?